 Spark NZ is a domestic telecommunications company that is involved in several sub-divisions.
 This includes everything from internet services, mobile networks, and fixed-line telephones.
 In terms of its stocks, Spark NZ was publicly-listed on the New Zealand Stock Exchange in 1991.

 The value of Spark shares has been increasing nicely over the past few years.
-For example, you would have paid in the region of $2.82 back in mid-2014.
+For example, you would have paid in the region $2.82 back in mid-2014.
 The shares – on a steady upward trajectory at the time, hit peaks of $4.96 in March 2020.
 This represents a 6-year increase of 75%.

-However, the shares took a slight hit not long after, hitting 52-week lows $3.44.
+However, the shares took a slight hit not long after, hitting 52-week lows of $3.44.
 This was likely due to the wider disruptions of the COV-19 lockdown.
 With that being said, Spark NZ shares are once again moving in the right direction.
 At the time of writing, they are priced at $4.90 – so we are just a few cents away from new all-time highs.

 Spark NZ Dividend Information

 On top of a positive outlook on the Spark share price, Spark NZ might also be attractive for those of you that seek dividends.
 Its most recent distribution came in April, with the firm paying $0.14 per share.
-Based on its current stock price, this amounts to a rather notable trialling yield of just over 5%.
+Based on its current stock price, this amounts to a rather notable trialing yield of just over 5%.

 With that said, there have been rumours that Spark NZ might be forced to revisit its dividend yield in the coming quarters.
 This is because it is utilizing more cash reserves to meet its dividend payments than it is generating from its operations.